 Pete Paphides, An ode to the joy and madness of the B-side, TheVinylFactory.com

 We spent a long time testing various blends to get the wine right, and at the end used Touriga Franca, Touriga Nacional, Alicante Bouschet, and Castelão, together with some of the tannin-rich press wine as a new blend.
-This went back into the oak barrells for another 10 months to integrate and gain a great structure.
-In the summer of 2022, we racked the wine off from the barrels and bottled it.
-It stayed in the bottles for another six months and was released at the end of 2023.
-Once again, the Lisbon Wine Commission awarded a Grande Reserva certification.
+This went back into the oak barrels for another 10 months.
+In the summer of 2022, we racked the wine and bottled it.
+It stayed in the bottles for another year and was released at the end of 2023.

 We believe it’s a wonderful full-bodied wine, with an amazingly vivacious fruit concentration, handcrafted at our winery in Belém with meticulous attention to every detail.
 We hope you will enjoy this wine as much as we do!
 In Pete Paphides words, it really created a B-Side, um Lado-B, an alternative narrative to our first edition of the Rabo da Rainha, that we feel gives the work a different creative twist, maybe more serious, maybe more frivolous at the same time.